arrowhead-f/x509-profile/proposal.md

 #### 1.2.1 Eclipse Arrowhead

-Service-oriented architecture for Industry 4.0 automation.
+Service-oriented communication architecture for Industry 4.0 automation.

 - __Device__: A physical machine that could be capable of hosting Arrowhead _systems_.
 - __Local Cloud__: A physical protected network consisting of communicating _systems_.